elan-ev/StudIPAndroidApp/README.md

 Setup
 -----
-* Make sure you habe Eclipse with Maven and eGit.
+* Make sure you've installed Eclipse with Maven and EGit.
 * Install the Maven Android plugin as described here [http://code.google.com/p/maven-android-plugin/wiki/GettingStarted][3]
 * In Eclipse just use File->Import->Check out existing Maven repository from scm
 * Maven will take care of the rest